Carpool hacks – Once upon a time, my kids were babies and toddlers and their extra-curricular activities revolved around play dates and parks.

-2. Do the necessary paperwork.
+Do the necessary paperwork.

 Once you’ve decided on a kids carpool group, share contact information at one time (a group email is a great place for this), so you can easily fill out forms without needing to call each participant.

-3. Keep communication open.
+Keep communication open.

 I start group texts for each of my car pools, which we use continually as questions or scheduling issues arise.

 For instance, if my child is home sick from school, it only takes one quick text (instead of multiple phone calls) to let everyone know.

-Rotating schedules (such as, ‘I pick up Monday, Wedneday, and Friday this week, then Tuesday and Thursday next week’) are the death of carpools.
+Rotating schedules (such as, ‘I pick up Monday, Wednesday, and Friday this week, then Tuesday and Thursday next week’) are the death of carpools.

 If possible, it’s better to have each parent responsible for a day of the week, and stick to it, even if that means not every day of the week is included.

 Because we don’t want to rotate for one day per week, we each have a day assigned for Monday, Tuesday, Thursday, and Friday, then everyone is responsible for his or her own children on Wednesday.

 Another example: for a soccer pick-up that occurs two days per week, I prefer to have only two people in the carpool, instead of three.

 As a result, we each pick up more often, but no one has to remember which ‘week’ it is in the rotation.

-5. Remember how many seats you have in your car!
+Remember how many seats you have in your car!

 It’s tempting to form a group of five parents.
 But if each of those families have 1-2 kids to pick up, do you have space?